jmacdon/LDblocks_GRCh38/README.md

 ```

-The first line simply captures the subject IDs in a VCF (they all have
+The first line simply captures the subject IDs from one of the VCF
-the same IDs) and the second returns all the European subject IDs that
+files (they all have the same IDs) and the second returns all the
-are found in both the VCFs and the IDs we got from 1000Genomes.
+European subject IDs that are found in both the VCFs and the IDs we
+got from 1000Genomes.

 We then computed all the correlation values in parallel using
 `runAllCov.sh` which can be found in the scripts directory.